ANTsX/ANTsPy/README.md

 with Numpy, Scikit-Learn, and the greater Python community.

-If you want to contribute to ANTsPy or simply want to learn about the package architecture and wrapping process, please read the extensive [contributor's manual](CONTRIBUTING.md).
+If you want to contribute to ANTsPy or simply want to learn about the package architecture and wrapping process, please read the extensive [contributors guide](CONTRIBUTING.md).

 ## Installation